Lambton Shores: Climate

+As for precipitation, average annual rainfall is 803.4 mm, with frequent summer thunderstorms.
+Average annual snowfall is 159.9 cm, much of it derived from Lake effect, being that the municipality is located on the shores of Lake Huron.

 Communities

 The main communities in Lambton Shores are Arkona, Forest, Grand Bend, Port Franks and Thedford.
 Smaller communities include Cedarview, Glendale Beach, Kettle and Stoney Point, Ipperwash Beach, Lake Valley Grove, Jericho, Jura, Kinnaird, Northville, Ravenswood, Southcott Pines, Springvale, Sunnidale, Walden Place and Walker Woods.
 The administrative offices of the township are located in Thedford.